 Uniform Guidance

-The Uniform Guidance is a set of regulations, located in the Code of Federal Regulations at 2 CFR 200.
-It provides the overarching guidelines for administering Federal awards and expenditures.
-This guidance provides both federal agencies and the entities that receive federal funds a set of standard guidance for determining the allowability of charges to federal funds.
-As a recipient of federal funds we should all be very familiar with its principles.
+The Uniform Guidance (UG), found in the Code of Federal Regulations at 2 CFR 200, provides comprehensive guidelines for managing Federal awards and expenditures.
+This set of regulations offers both federal agencies and recipients of federal funds a standardized framework for determining the allowability of charges to federal funds.
+As recipients of federal funds, it is crucial for us to be well-versed in these principles.

 Internal Controls